Leverhulme Early Career Fellow

 - Ethnic, national and religious identity formation and how this interacts with the mobilisation of sectarianism and communal/minority politics.

 - The role of identity in constructing relations of power in the Middle East.

-- Cultural history and the history of modern Arab intellectual discourse, particularly on secularism, liberalism and the nation.
+- Cultural history and the history of modern Arab intellectual discourse, particularly on secularism, equality and the nation.